Updated November 13, 2021. The article was updated to correct minor grammatical errors.

 - Be hopeful

 Students often remain on the waitlist for medical school for several months before receiving a final admissions decision.
 Focus on the above tangible steps and stay positive as you can still receive an acceptance!

 Dear Medical School XXX Admissions Committee,

 Thank you for your continued consideration of my application.
 I would like to provide a brief update on my activities since submitting my application and express my continued interest in attending your medical school.

 In July of this year, I began volunteering with a local clinic that provides complimentary medical care to uninsured and disadvantaged patients in the area.
 In my role, I obtain patient histories to aid the physician and provide community resources to the patients.
-This position has allowed me to become a direct participant in patient care while expanding my understanding of how socioeconomic factors can affect patient well-being and overall delivery of medical care.
+This position has allowed me to become a direct participant in patient care while expanding my understanding of how socioeconomic factors can affect patient well-being and the overall delivery of medical care.

-One of the reasons I pursued this volunteer opportunity was because during my interview at your institution, many current medical students told me about their participation in the community clinic.
+One of the reasons I pursued this volunteer opportunity was because, during my interview at your institution, many current medical students told me about their participation in the community clinic.
 It was inspiring to hear that although the students were very busy, they still took the time to give their time to help patients in their community.
-It is reasons like this and many others that I hope to attend Medical School XXX.
+It is for reasons like this and many others that I hope to attend Medical School XXX.
 With a collaborative student body and supportive faculty, I am confident that Medical School XXX will provide an environment that is conducive to cohesive learning and personal growth that is necessary in order to become an exceptional physician.